fbngrm/sn00p/README.md

 **Bruteforce Attacks**

-The count of allowed requests in certain timespan and failed login requests can be configured.
+The count of allowed requests as well as failed login attempts in a certain timespan can be configured.

 #License